 We’ve all done it!
 We’ve left those potatoes in the back of the cupboard and forgotten them.
 By the time that we find them, they are growing their own little colony of baby potato sprouts!
-If you are like me, you’ve probably looked at those potatoes and asked yourself “why can’t I plant this?”.
+If you are like me, you’ve probably looked at those potatoes and asked yourself “will store-bought potatoes grow?”.

-Well, the good news is that you can grow successful potato plants from store bought potatoes!
-I have done it a couple times… cause Idaho girls don’t waste potatoes!
+Well, the good news is, yes, you can grow potatoes from store-bought potatoes!
+I have done it a couple of times… cause Idaho girls don’t waste potatoes!
 It actually works pretty well!

 And I’ll also discuss: